-The independent Validation Team of CaixaBank verifies in the Validation Report that the filters applied are suitable for cleaning the data used in the calibration of the Internal Model since the filters are aimed at obtaining reliable biometric data of the insured parties of VidaCaixa as a whole, therefore, no data is discarded without a good cause.
+The independent Validation Team of CaixaBank verifies in the Validation Report submitted in December 2020 that the filters applied are suitable for cleaning the data used in the calibration of the Internal Model since the filters are aimed at obtaining reliable biometric data of the insured parties of VidaCaixa as a whole.
+Therefore, no relevant data is discarded without a good cause.